• Skip to primary navigation

 Step by step instructions

-4-panel collage showing how to prepare stir-fry sauce, brown green beans and mushrooms, and then combine them together.
+4-panel collage showing how to make sesame soy sauce, brown green beans, soften shiitake mushrooms, and combine in a skillet.

 1. Make stir-fry sauce by combining: